rallek/oldtimer-ig-osnabrueck.de/README.md

 # oldtimer-ig-osnabrueck.de
 project repository of the new website.
 A lot of modules are made with modulestudio.
 Thanks to Axel for fixing all the bugs coming along the way!

+Next we will move forward to Zikula 1.5